TheJumpCloud/jcapi-java/README.md

         ApiKeyAuth x_api_key = (ApiKeyAuth) defaultClient.getAuthentication("x-api-key");
         x_api_key.setApiKey("YOUR API KEY");
         // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-        //x-api-key.setApiKeyPrefix("Token");
+        //x_api_key.setApiKeyPrefix("Token");

         ApplicationsApi apiInstance = new ApplicationsApi();
         String contentType = "application/json"; // String |
         String accept = "application/json"; // String |
-        String fields = "fields_example"; // String | The comma separated fileds included in the returned records.
+        String fields = ""; // String | The comma separated fileds included in the returned records.
 If omitted the default list of fields will be returned.
-        Integer limit = 56; // Integer | The number of records to return at once.
+        Integer limit = 10; // Integer | The number of records to return at once.
-        Integer skip = 56; // Integer | The offset into the records to return.
+        Integer skip = 0; // Integer | The offset into the records to return.
-        String sort = "The comma separated fields used to sort the collection.
-Default sort is ascending, prefix with - to sort descending."; // String |
+        String sort = ""; // String | The comma separated fields used to sort the collection.
+Default sort is ascending, prefix with - to sort descending. try {
-        try {
             InlineResponse200 result = apiInstance.applicationsList(contentType, accept, fields, limit, skip, sort);
             System.out.println(result);